cap-js/docs/java/query-execution.md

 }
 ```

-Additionally, to elements of type `Timestamp` and `UUID`, `@cds.java.version` supports all integral types `Uint8`, ... `Int64`.
+Compared to `@cds.on.update`, which allows for ETag elements with type `Timestamp` or `UUID` only, `@cds.java.version` additionally supports all integral types `Uint8`, ... `Int64`.
 For timestamp, the value is set to `$now` upon update, for elements of type UUID a new UUID is generated, and for elements of integral type the value is incremented.

 Version elements can be used with an [ETag predicate](#etag-predicate) to programmatically check an expected ETag value.
 Moreover, if additionally annotated with `@odata.etag`, they can be used for [conflict detection](../guides/providing-services#etag) in OData.